+For further information:

-For further information contact Jael Napper | 0410 967 509 | jael@publicist.net.au
+Jael Napper | 0410 967 509 | jael@publicist.net.au

-Note to editors: Dietitians Australia is the leading voice of nutrition in Australia, representing dietitians nationally and advocating for healthier communities.
+Note to Editors: Dietitians Australia (DA) is the leading voice of nutrition in Australia, representing dietitians nationally and advocating for healthier communities.
 Accredited Practising Dietitian (APD) is the only national credential recognised by the Australian Government as the quality standard for nutrition and dietetics services in Australia.
+For more information, including DA's media releases and position on topical nutrition issues, visit www.dietitiansaustralia.org.au.